 Our periodontal dentistry services are focused on the maintenance and diagnosis of gum disease and supporting structures around the teeth.

 As a Yaletown dental clinic, we provide oral pathology services, which involves the identification of a variety of oral diseases, including oral cancer.

 Dental Care for The Whole Family

-We offer dental health services for people of all ages, including adults, seniors, and children.
-As a comprehensive dentistry in Yaletown, we offer a wide range of dental care procedures such as braces, dentures, fillings, gum surgery, dental implants, and more.
+We offer Yaletown dental health services for people of all ages, including adults, seniors, and children.
+As a general dentistry in Yaletown, we offer a wide range of dental care procedures such as braces, dentures, fillings, gum surgery, dental implants, and more.

-Asante Dental is a comprehensive dentistry located in Yaletown, providing high-quality dental health services in the area.
-We use innovative technology and have optimized our dental procedures to ensure that you have a positive dental experience.
+Asante Dental is a dentistry located in Yaletown, Vancouver, providing dental health services in the area.
+We use technology and have optimized our dental procedures to ensure that you have a positive dental experience.

 Daily brushing and flossing will keep dental calculus (tartar) to a minimum, but a professional cleaning will remove calculus in places your toothbrush and floss have missed.
 Your visit to our office is an important part of your program to prevent gum disease.
 Keep your teeth for your lifetime.

 Caring for sensitive teeth

 Sometimes after dental treatment, teeth are sensitive to hot and cold.
 This should not last long, provided your mouth is kept clean.
 If your mouth is not kept clean, the sensitivity will remain and could become more severe.
 If your teeth are especially sensitive, consult with your doctor.
 They may recommend a medicated toothpaste or mouth rinse made especially for sensitive teeth.